laminlabs/lamin-blog/docs/sparse-measurements.md

 ---

 One avenue into the future of biotech is scaled learning from multi-modal datasets.
-Given the union of these datasets can easily measure millions of sparse features, they can't be queried through any established data infrastructure.
+Given that the union of these datasets can easily span millions of sparse features, they can't be queried through any established data infrastructure.
-This note proposes to model them as data lakehouse with support for bio-formats and registries.
+It needs a data lakehouse with support for bio-formats and registries.

 ## Multi-modal datasets

 Early discovery biotech often feels like stumbling around a dark room with a flashlight: Each assay and experiment provides a narrow slice of insight into a highly complex system with more exceptions than rules.
-Multi-modal data such as transcriptomics, proteomics and high-content imaging give researchers additional spotlights, expanding their field of view.
+Multi-modal data such as transcriptomics, proteomics and high-content imaging gives researchers additional spotlights, expanding their field of view.
 But to understand what they’re seeing, they need to stitch these data modalities together into a single coherent whole.
 Most biological data consists of large numbers of relatively small datasets from different experiments, assays, labs and protocols.
 Some are large sparse matrices, such as single-cell gene expression data, with additional annotations on both rows and columns.
-Others, such as sequences or image features are more conventional tables with a small number of columns.
+Others, such as sequences or image features, are more conventional tables with a small number of columns.
 Most are annotated with complex, external ontologies or vocabularies linked to additional structured and unstructured metadata.
 And even datasets that are purportedly the same “type” often have slightly different schemas.
-Because of the partially overlapping features between these datasets, they conceptually fit together into a giant, sparse "feature matrix" where each "row" is an observation and each "column" a numerical measurement, a measurement of a discrete/categorical entity, the registration of text, or the measurement of a tensor, for example in the case of images or embeddings.
+Because of the partially overlapping features between these datasets, they conceptually fit together into a giant, sparse "feature matrix" where each "row" is an observation and each "column" a numerical measurement, a measurement of a discrete/categorical entity, textual records, or tensor data (for example, in the case of images or embeddings).

 <div style="text-align: center">
 <img width="800" src="https://lamin-site-assets.s3.amazonaws.com/.lamindb/VFFgFdAlJnssyOdk0000.svg">
 </div>

 To build multi-modal machine learning models, computational biologists need to extract data from this (conceptual) matrix.
-But because datasets are typically stored as files scattered across different directories and storage locations, doing this in practice is complex and time consuming under the best of circumstances.
+But because datasets are typically stored as files scattered across different directories and storage locations, doing this in practice is complex and time-consuming under the best of circumstances.
 In many circumstances, it makes training ML models across the theoretically available datasets practically impossible.

 ## Data lakes and warehouses